Community Service, Instruction, and Reflection

 Sponsored Projects and Events

 Get involved in your community, and do something fun and exciting!
 Our sponsored projects are a great way to make a difference in your community, meet new people, network with local community partners, build your resume, and have fun.
 We offer 20-25 different projects each quarter (There are limited projects during summer quarter), and more could be added, so check back often.
-If you want to find some organizations on your own, check out Volunteer Match.
-They're a great volunteer search engine!

 Sign up for upcoming projects!